alhutchinson/Configuring-Active-Directory/README.md

 </p>
 <p>
-Created users in Active Directory Domain Controller using Power Shell ISE
+Power Shell ISE Stands for Power Shell Integrated Scripting Environment.
+It is a scripting tool provided by Microsoft to write and edit Power Shell scripts.
+It provide a great environment for writing, editing and debugging capabilities.
+This is an example of me creating users in Active Directory Domain Controller using Power Shell ISE.
 </p>
 <br />